 Opened in December of 2008, the center provides personalized, integrative cancer care for its numerous patients.
 Renowned for innovative therapies and boundless compassion, the center is a beacon of hope.

-This renowned facility serves more than 90,000 patients each year.
+This renowned facility serves thousands of patients each year.
 Their practice centers on specialized and surgical care for adults.
 A focus on teamwork enables them go above and beyond for each patient.

 Once a facility for the U.S. Navy, the City of Phoenix purchased the airport in 1968.
 Over the years it has gone through numerous expansions to best serve the region.